 |3.
 Pathogens that survive in the environment get picked up by objects and people.||Studies demonstrate that pathogens are picked up by objects and people equally as often from environmental surfaces as they are from the patient him or herself.|

 |4.
 Pathogens that get picked up are transferred to susceptible patients.||Studies demonstrate that pathogens of the same strain pass from one patient room to another.|

 |5.
 Patients in rooms with infected previous occupants are morel likely to become infected.||Studies demonstrate the increased likelihood of an infection based on previous occupant(s) for various pathogens.|

 |6.
 The less bacterial contamination in a patients room, the fewer infections will take place.||Studies demonstrate that cleaner room surfaces is correlated to lower HAI rates.|

 If you connect the dots, you see how available research points to a direct correlation between environmental bioburden and HAI incidence!
 And you thought you'd never use your geometry proof skills again.

-If you'd like to see this proof in the form of an infographic, please follow this link!
+If you'd like to see this proof in the form of an infographic that includes references to scientific research, please follow this link!